Operators in Java | Arithmetic Operators

 If both operands in a single arithmetic expression are integers, the expression is called arithmetic expression, and the operation is called integer arithmetic.
 Integer arithmetic always takes integer values.

-Let’s take an example where we will implement all the above arithmetic operators shown in the table.
+Let’s take an example where we will implement all the above arithmetic operators shown in the above table.

 package arithmeticPrograms;